MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-05.md

 ## The Pages

-I'm going to be focusing solely on functionality of each page here, as the visual design will be assessed separately.
+I'm going to be focusing solely on the functionality of each page here, as the visual design will be assessed separately.

 Notice I'll be re-checking older pages, as changes you've made since I last checked may have borked your earlier work.